Your Team

 Executive Director

-Stephen is an experienced social sector leader and innovator.
-Working to help people overcome poverty and disadvantage animates his life.
 Following a career in financial markets and international banking, he was Deputy Director at the Cape York Institute for Policy and Leadership.
 Stephen was the foundation CEO of the Kaiela Institute, CEO of State Schools’ Relief, a charity clothing disadvantaged students in government schools.
 More recently, Stephen was Chief Impact Officer at the Stronger Smarter Institute and Head of Research & Evaluation at Children’s Ground in Alice Springs.
+Stephen has degrees in Economics and History.
+He is a social innovation graduate of Central Queensland University, completed the Executive Program for Nonprofit Leaders at Stanford.
+And a keen gardener.

 Working Together - Partners and Friends